Houston–Mount Everest flight expedition

 The Westland PV-3 that flew over Everest, pictured in 1931 prior to being modified for the expedition.

 The first flight over Mount Everest was undertaken in April 1933 by two Westland aircraft.
-They were piloted by Douglas Douglas-Hamilton (then known as Lord Clydesdale) and David McIntyre, with Stewart Blacker and Sidney Bonnett in the observer seats.
+They were piloted by Lord Clydesdale and David McIntyre, with Stewart Blacker and Sidney Bonnett in the observer seats.
 The expedition was financed by Lucy, Lady Houston and led by Peregrine Fellowes.

 Background

 Aerial view of Mount Everest from the south, taken in 2006.

 Prior to the First World War (1914–1918), aircraft were limited to altitudes below about 10,000 ft.
 Technical advances in military aviation during that war, such as the invention of turbocharged and supercharged aircraft engines, allowed aircraft to reach higher altitudes.
 In 1918, Alexander Kellas (a British mountaineering physiologist) suggested that aircraft would soon be able to fly over Mount Everest, the highest mountain on Earth at 8,848 m, which would be useful for reconnaissance of potential climbing routes.
 At that time, the mountain had never been climbed.
 In 1919, Jean Casale made the first flight to exceed the altitude of Everest, but only for a short period, and actually flying over the mountain would be far more challenging.
-The main limitation of high altitude flight at this time was keeping the crews alive in the low pressure and cold temperature air.
+The main limitation of high altitude flight at this time was keeping the crews alive in the low pressure and cold air.

 No progress on the idea was made during the 1920s, partly because the diplomatic Affair of the Dancing Lamas prevented any attempt to climb the mountain from 1925 to 1933.
 In the early 1930s, John Buchan (a member of parliament (MP) for Scottish Universities) became concerned that aviation firsts were being dominated by American aviators.
 Buchan approached Lord Clydesdale (MP for East Renfrewshire) to suggest a flight over Everest that would promote British aviation.
 Clydesdale was also the youngest squadron leader in the Royal Air Force (he commanded the reserve 602 Squadron, which was equipped with Westland Wapiti biplanes), and the son of Alfred Douglas-Hamilton, 13th Duke of Hamilton.

 No attempt could be made without substantial funding, so in September 1932 Clydesdale visited Lucy, Lady Houston at Kinrara (her estate in Scotland) to ask her to fund the expedition.
-The highly nationalistic Lady Houston was excited by the idea that Clydesdale put forward, feeling that flying over Everest would strengthen British rule in India (Houston was an outspoken opponent of the Indian independence movement) and impressed that Clydesdale had worn his kilt for dinner.
+The nationalistic Lady Houston was excited, feeling that flying over Everest would strengthen British rule in India (Houston was an outspoken opponent of the Indian independence movement) and impressed that Clydesdale had worn his kilt for dinner.
 She agreed to fund the expedition and became involved in its planning.